0035 - Linear Algebra Matrix

 Matrix Use

-parameter of an instance of a linalg::Matrix
+The Use parameter of an instance of a linalg::Matrix denotes which argument

 it can be in matrix-matrix operations or matrix-vector operations.

-There are three matrix usages: A
+There are three matrix usages: A, B, and Accumulator.

 - The

-matrix usage denotes a matrix that can be the first argument to binary or ternary algebraic operations. - The
+Amatrix usage denotes a matrix that can be the first argument to binary or ternary algebraic operations. - The

-matrix usage denotes a matrix that can the second argument to binary or ternary algebraic operations. - The
+Bmatrix usage denotes a matrix that can the second argument to binary or ternary algebraic operations. - The

-matrix usage denotes a matrix that can either be a produced result from a binary arithmetic operation, or the third argument to a ternary algebraic operation.
+Accumulatormatrix usage denotes a matrix that can either be a produced result from a binary arithmetic operation, or the third argument to a ternary algebraic operation.

 The matrix use type parameter enables implementations to optimize the storage and layout of the matrix prior to tensor operations.
 It may be expensive on some hardware to translate between matrix uses, for that reason we capture the use in the type and require explicit conversion in the HLSL API.